The Founder Institute is the world’s premier startup launch program for talented entrepreneurs.

 Starting a company is an arduous and lonely journey, and technology entrepreneurship is a constantly evolving discipline.
 The Founder Institute's vision is to “Globalize Silicon Valley” and help entrepreneurs across the globe launch meaningful and enduring technology companies.

 Talent + Training + Teamwork = Exponentially Better Chance of Success

 Talent: Great Companies Start With Great People

 It's very hard to judge a new founder by the quality of their idea, because there is too much subjectivity involved.
-To apply to the Founder Institute, you do not need to provide an idea.
 Instead, we use a proprietary Predictive Admissions Test to find the most talented people.

 To date, over 35,000 people have applied, and the Founder Institute can predict with 85% accuracy somebody's potential to become a successful technology entrepreneur.
 In addition, we have found that there are great entrepreneurs everywhere.
 Our revolutionary entrepreneur research has been featured in The New York Times, CNN, and Forbes.

 The best way to learn is by doing.
 Through our structured, step-by-step curriculum of weekly training courses and challenging business-building assignments, you graduate the Founder Institute as the Founder of an enduring company.

 Silicon Valley is a collaborative ecosystem, where people of all skill sets, backgrounds, and experiences share ideas, best practices, metrics, and feedback.
 Why?
 Because helping each other and sharing expertise leads to faster iteration, more efficient innovation, and faster market growth.

 To create and foster a similar collaborative culture in markets across the globe, the Founder Institute employs a unique Shared Liquidity Pool where everyone shares equity in the companies formed from each semester.
 Here's how it works - each Graduate contributes 3.5% of their company equity in Warrants to a 10-year Bonus Pool with other peers from the current semester.
 When a liquidity event occurs, the returns for each cohort are then distributed as follows:

 30% goes to the program Mentors, and each Mentor's individual share is based solely on anonymous ratings received from the Graduates.
 This incentivizes Mentors to take an active role in each cohort's success.